New Mexico Bowl

 The New Mexico Bowl is an NCAA-sanctioned post-season college football bowl game that has been played annually since 2006 at University Stadium, on the campus of the University of New Mexico in Albuquerque, New Mexico.
 Owned and operated by ESPN Events, it has typically been scheduled as one of the first games of the bowl season.
 The bowl has tie-ins with Conference USA and the Mountain West Conference.

 Due to the COVID-19 pandemic, the 2020 New Mexico Bowl was moved to Toyota Stadium in Frisco, Texas.

 History

 The New Mexico Bowl trophy is a 20 in piece of Zia Pueblo pottery, painted with Pueblo symbols, the New Mexico Bowl logo, football players, and the logos of the competing teams.
 The Zia sun symbol, a Zia Pueblo symbol that is used in the state flag, is incorporated into the bowl game logo.
 The most valuable player trophies are crafted from traditional leather shields.

 From 2011 to 2017, the bowl was sponsored by clothing manufacturer Gildan and was officially known as the Gildan New Mexico Bowl.
 In 2019, the bowl announced a sponsorship with DreamHouse Productions, a local film studio.
 However, in October 2019, the company was quietly dropped as sponsor, coinciding with investigations by a local sports website, EnchantmentSports.com, that alleged DreamHouse Productions was tied to a scam artist and questioned the company's legitimacy.

+The 2021 edition of the game was sponsored by PUBG Mobile.
+In September 2023, the Isleta Pueblo, an operator of resorts and casinos, was named the new title sponsor of the bowl.